bishopcurtisj/honeybee/docs/Thoughts.md

 Trading mechanism
 	Market uses iterative methods to identify the price that balances demands Routledge uses randomly set supply rather than coordinating bid asks

+## Thompson Sampler

+Negative binomial to decide how much to purchase, demand function parameters define distribution shape Tighten prior if agent is informed
+	If agent is informed they are given a larger sample size.
+Easiest way to implement is to give uninformed agents some ratio of the total